aymerick/kowa/README.md

 Static website manager

-** WARNING: This is a work in progress, tests are missing, language selection is missing, a lot of stuff is missing ! **
+**WARNING: This is a work in progress, tests are missing, language selection is missing, document is missing... a lot of stuff is missing !**

 ## Development setup